 Worth the Wait: Mike Cichy Waited 581 Days for his Bronco Debut

-"It was different being out there," Cichy said.
+"It was different being out there," said Cichy.
 "I was so used to no one in the stands.
 It took me a couple of shifts to get into it."

 Cichy thinks he has the opportunity to make the sort of comeback that can help the Broncos have another winning season.
 He has now played in two more games, one in which he scored.

-"It felt good to help the team win in the third," Cichy said.
+"It felt good to help the team win in the third," said Cichy.
 "We came together well and it was a good comeback."

 Before his career as a college athlete, Cichy spent one season with the USNTDP U-17 team in the NAHL and two seasons in the USHL with the Tri-City Storm and Indiana Ice.
 During his final season in the USHL, Cichy was drafted in the seventh round of the 2009 NHL Draft by the Montreal Canadiens.